-From 2021 for the first tranche of \leq 350,000 the rebate is 40% and above this level 16%.
-For start-up entrepreneurs with a personal enterprise the rebate is 50% on the first \leq 350,000.
+From 2023 for the first tranche of \in 350,000 the rebate is 32% and above this level 16%.
+For start-up entrepreneurs with a personal enterprise the rebate is 40% on the first \in 350,000.
 An application period relates to a minimum of 3 and a maximum of 12 months.
 An application must be submitted online and at least 1 month before the start of the application period.
-However for enterprises with personnel the application can be made up to the day before the start of the application period.
+However, for enterprises with personnel the application can be made up to the day before the start of the application period.